- When can puppies have their first bath?

 - How to get your puppy used to the hairdryer

-Are you getting ready to bathe your puppy for the first time?
+Bathing a puppy for the first time?
+Don’t fret!
 Here is everything you need to know.

-If you’re not sure at what age you can bathe your puppy, make sure you ask your vet as well.
+If you’re still not sure at what age you should bathe your puppy, ask your vet.

 How often should you bathe a puppy?

 The answer is ‘whenever they need it’ but once a month is usually ideal.
 This can change based on your preference, your dog’s needs, coat type and what they’re doing.
 As long as you’re using gentle, dog-specific shampoo, rinsing it properly, and drying them appropriately, it’s up to you.